kirksw/pokemon/README.md

 ### Bonus

-- [ ] Create dashboard to allow interactive visualization of data
+- [x] Create dashboard to allow interactive visualization of data
-- [ ] Document how I would architect a streaming solution
+- [x] Document how I would architect a continuous updating solution
-- [ ] Write description of GDPR approach
+- [x] Write description of GDPR approach
 - [x] Implement solution using spark

 ## Thought process